English

 - the Netherlands Society of Chief-Editors (Nederlands Genootschap van Hoofdredacteuren)

-- several co-ordinating organisations of printed press
+- several co-ordinating organisations of news media press

 - (co-ordinating) organisations of public and commercial broadcasting